 There are multiple co-benefits of taking action on nitrogen, especially for climate mitigation, stratospheric ozone and the protection of water resources, including groundwater, rivers, lakes, coastal zones and the wider marine environment.

-The present guidance is simultaneously a contribution from the International Nitrogen Management System (INMS), delivering support to the developing Inter-convention Nitrogen Coordination Mechanism (INCOM) in partnership with the United Nations Environment Programme (UNEP), the Global Environment Facility (GEF) and the International Nitrogen Initiative.
+The present guidance is simultaneously a contribution from the International Nitrogen Management System (INMS), delivering support to the developing Inter-convention Nitrogen Coordination Mechanism (INCOM) in partnership with the United Nations Environment Programme (UNEP), the Global Environment Facility (GEF) and the International Nitrogen Initiative (INI).

 Main Points